Navigating Immigration Law · · 15 min read

 3. Gather Required Documents: Assemble key documents, including your passport and any employment-related supporting materials.

-4. Travel to Canada or Mexico: Depart the U.S., ensuring your stay remains within the 30-day limit.
+4. Depart the U.S.: Depart the U.S., ensuring your stay remains within the 30-day limit.

-5. Return to the U.S.: Upon re-entry, present your documents to the Customs and Border Protection (CBP) officer, who will evaluate your eligibility for automatic revalidation.
+5. Present Your Documents: Upon re-entry, present your documents to the Customs and Border Protection (CBP) officer, who will evaluate your eligibility for automatic revalidation.

-6. Maintain Records: Keep copies of your travel documents and any correspondence regarding your entry status for future reference.
+6. Maintain Records: Keep copies of your visa and any correspondence regarding your entry status for future reference.

 By following these steps, you will facilitate a smooth re-entry process.
 Statistics indicate that nonimmigrants who traveled to Canada, Mexico, or nearby islands for thirty days or fewer may qualify for automatic revalidation.
-This enables a seamless return through automatic revalidation without the need for a new permit, provided they possess a valid admission stamp or paper Form I-94.
-As noted by Stephen A. "Tony" Edson, understanding the entry process is crucial for successful re-entry.
-Additionally, it’s important to be aware of the rights and protections available for temporary workers, which can offer further support during your travels.
+This enables a seamless return through automatic revalidation without the need for a new permit, provided they possess a valid visa.
+As noted by Stephen A. "Tony" Edson, preparation is crucial for successful re-entry.
+Additionally, it’s important to be aware of the rights and protections available for immigrant workers, which can offer further support during your travels.

 Each box represents a step in the revalidation process.
 Follow the arrows to see how to smoothly navigate your travel and re-entry.